Chernihiv: Language

 Despite considering Ukrainian a native language, many still didn't use it in daily life, as Russian remained the primary language for communication in Chernihiv.
 A 2017 survey that asked what language do participants use at home revealed that only Ukrainian was spoken only by 18% of the city's population, both Ukrainian and Russian were at 28%, while Russian was the most at 53%.

 The 2022 Russian invasion caused a new wave of Ukrainization in Chernihiv, with more and more people switching to Ukrainian in their private lives.
 According to a survey conducted by the International Republican Institute between April and May 2023, 53% of the city's population spoke Ukrainian at home, and 41% spoke Russian.

 Geography

-Chernihiv stands on the Desna River 150 km to the north-northeast of Kyiv.
+Chernihiv stands on the upper right bank of Desna River 150 km to the north-northeast of Kyiv.
+The city's territory forms a part of the Dnieper Lowland.

 The area was served by Chernihiv Shestovytsia Airport prior to 2002, and during the Cold War it was the site of Chernihiv air base.